code-423n4/2023-02-ethos/README.md

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the Ethos-Core package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-core).
-automated findings output for the Ethos-Vault package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-Vault).
+Automated findings output for the Ethos-Vault package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-Vault).

-If you're looking for a head start, we recommend that you compare Ethos-Core's slither output above to Liquity's [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/slither-output-liquity).
+If you're looking for a head start, we recommend that you compare Ethos-Core's slither output above to Liquity's [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-liquity).

 # Overview